Peter T. Harnois, DDS

 “I love being a dentist.
-After 30 years I am excited about all of the technological advances that allow me to treat my patients in a state of the art office utilizing the best materials available.”
+After 30 years of practice I am excited about all of the technological advances that allow me to treat my patients in a state of the art office utilizing the best materials available.”

 Michael J. Kowalczyk, DDS

 Dr. Kowalczyk graduated from Virginia Commonwealth University (VCU) School of Dentistry where he served as Class President for 2 years, and was the recipient of the American College of Dentists Outstanding Student Leader Award.
 Following graduation, he obtained additional training at the University of Florida, where he was awarded a certificate for Advanced Education in General Dentistry and earned fellowship from the International Congress of Oral Implantologists (ICOI).

 Dr. Kowalczyk grew up in River Forest, IL, and was a 3-sport varsity athlete at Oak Park and River Forest High School.
 In college, he was recognized as an Academic All American by the Men’s Collegiate Lacrosse Association.